-Pothole Injury Claims Solicitors
+Pothole Accident Claims & Pothole Personal Injury Claims

 If you have suffered an injury due to a pothole, you may be able to claim compensation.

 As well as inflicting damage to vehicles, potholes can cause serious injuries to drivers and passengers.
 Councils are lawfully required to make sure their roads are well maintained and any potholes are quickly repaired.
 Sadly, increasing numbers of road users and council budget cuts have resulted in many potholes being left unrepaired, creating dangerous driving conditions and putting road users and pedestrians at risk of injury.

 I Was Injured by a Pothole on a Council-Owned Road – Am I Able to Claim?